tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

    - If current day is weekend, schedule for Monday
    - If current time is after 8am CST, schedule for next weekday
    - If current time is before 8am CST same day, schedule for today
+   - BlueSky posts will be made immediately when scheduling time is reached

 3. **Frontmatter Updates**